Normation/rudder-api-doc/introduction.md

 The versions start with version 2, since version 1 used to be a non-REST basic API for internal purposes.
 A notable exception is the *latest* version, which will always point to the most recent version available.

-You may want to select the API version to call:
+You can change the version of the API used by setting it either within the url or in a header:

 * the URL: each URL is prefixed by its version id, like */api/version/function*.